backstreetbrogrammer/46_ApacheKafka/README.md

 This leads to larger network packets, larger sequential disk operations, contiguous memory blocks which allow Kafka to turn a stream bursts of random messages writes into linear writes.

+Apache Kafka is based on the **commit log**, and it allows users to subscribe to it and publish data to any number of systems or real-time applications.

+A **commit** is the making of a set of tentative changes **permanent**, marking the end of a **transaction** and providing **Durability** to **ACID** transactions.
+The **record** of commits is called the **commit log**.

 ![KafkaOverview](KafkaOverview.PNG)

+Kafka stores **key-value** messages that come from arbitrarily many processes called **producers**.

+The data can be partitioned into different **"partitions"** within different **"topics"**.

+Within a **partition**, messages are strictly ordered by their **offsets** (the position of a message within a partition), and indexed and stored together with a timestamp.

+Other processes called **"consumers"** can read messages from partitions.

+For **stream processing**, Kafka offers the **Streams API** that allows writing Java applications that consume data from Kafka and write results back to Kafka.

+Kafka runs on a **cluster** of one or more **servers** (called **brokers**), and the partitions of all topics are distributed across the cluster nodes.

+Additionally, partitions are **replicated** to multiple brokers.
+This architecture allows Kafka to deliver massive streams of messages in a **fault-tolerant** fashion and has allowed it to replace some of the conventional messaging systems like Java Message Service (JMS), Advanced Message Queuing Protocol (AMQP), etc.

+Kafka offers **transactional writes**, which provide **exactly-once** stream processing using the Streams API.

+Kafka supports two types of topics: **Regular** and **compacted**.

+**Regular topics** can be configured with a **retention time** or a **space bound**.
+If there are records that are older than the specified retention time or if the space bound is exceeded for a partition, Kafka is allowed to **delete** old data to free storage space.

+By default, topics are configured with a retention time of **7 days**, but it's also possible to store data indefinitely.

+For **compacted topics**, records don't expire based on time or space bounds.
+Instead, Kafka treats later messages as updates to earlier messages with the same key and guarantees never to delete the latest message per key.

+Users can delete messages entirely by writing a so-called **tombstone message** with **null-value** for a specific key.

+There are five major APIs in Kafka:

+- **Producer API** – Permits an application to publish streams of records.
+- **Consumer API** – Permits an application to subscribe to topics and processes streams of records.
+- **Connect API** – Executes the reusable producer and consumer APIs that can link the topics to the existing applications.
+- **Streams API** – This API converts the input streams to output and produces the result.
+- **Admin API** – Used to manage Kafka topics, brokers, and other Kafka objects.

+The consumer and producer APIs are decoupled from the core functionality of Kafka through an underlying messaging protocol.
+This allows writing compatible API layers in any programming language that are as efficient as the Java APIs bundled with Kafka.
+The Apache Kafka project maintains a list of such third party APIs.